 About Clint Sandusky

-Clint is a CyclingSavvy Instructor Candidate.
+Clint is a CyclingSavvy Instructor Candidate and certified Cycling in Traffic Expert.
 He is a retired law enforcement officer after a 24-year career including both the Los Angeles County Sheriff’s and Riverside Community College District Police Departments.
-While at RCCDPD, he was a bike officer for 23 years.
+While at RCCDPD, he was a longtime police cyclist.

 Entries by Clint Sandusky